FailAcademy/learning/wdp-vancouver/_slides/week-07/01-post-types-taxonomies-fields.md

 - Code that creates your custom post types
 - Code that creates your custom taxonomies
-- Code that creates your custom meta boxes
+- Code that creates your custom meta boxes/fields
 - Code that adds/adjusts user roles
 - ...anything that should continue to exist on your site regardless of what theme is activated

 ---

-# How Do I Use One
+# How Do I Use One?

 You'll have to create a custom plugin to contain all of the code that needs to be theme independently.